ESMValGroup/ESMValCore/doc/contributing.rst

    python setup.py build_sphinx -Ea

 to build it from scratch.

 Make sure that your newly added documentation builds without warnings or errors and looks correctly formatted.
-CircleCI_ will build the documentation with the command
+CircleCI_ will build the documentation with the command:

 .. code-block:: bash

    python setup.py build_sphinx --warning-is-error

-to catch mistakes that can be detected automatically.
+This will catch mistakes that can be detected automatically.

 The configuration file for Sphinx_ is `doc/shinx/source/conf.py <https://github.com/ESMValGroup/ESMValTool/blob/master/doc/sphinx/source/conf.py>`_.

+See :ref:`esmvaltool:esmvalcore-documentation-integration` for information on how the ESMValCore documentation is integrated into the complete ESMValTool project documentation on readthedocs.

 When reviewing a pull request, always check that the documentation checks shown below the pull request were successful.
-Successful checks have a green ✓ in front, a ❌ means the test job failed.

 .. _tests: